iconify/documentation/documents/pages/sources/bundles/api.md

 API can wrap data in a callback, skipping second step in bundle creation process.

-Name of callback varies, see [icon bundles tutorial](./index.md#callbacks) for details.
+Name of callback varies, see [wrapper function for icon bundles](./wrapper.md) for details.

 To wrap data in a callback, you need to: